-Dress appropriately and comfortably, wearing clothes and shoes that allow you to move with ease.
 On workshop days, dressing in sweats, t-shirts, comfortably fitting jeans, etc. are fine.

-On presentation days, the appropriate professional attire and/or costume is required.
+On presentation days, appropriate professional attire and/or costume will likely be required.

 Performance Pieces:

 The method of how to select each piece will be discussed in class.
 The pieces you work on and present MUST BE APPROVED BY THE INSTRUCTOR.